Research Data Leeds Repository

 Data associated with 'One-step Preparation of Biocompatible Gold Nanoplates with Controlled Thickness and Adjustable Optical Properties for Plasmon-based Applications'

-Ye, Sunjie and Connell, Simon D. and McLaughlan, James R. and Roach, Lucien and Aslam, Zabeada and Chankhunthod, Navadecho and Brown, Andy P. and Brydson, Rik and Bushby, Richard J. and Critchley, Kevin and Coletta, P. Louise and Markham, Alexander F. and Evans, Stephen D. (2020) Data associated with 'One-step Preparation of Biocompatible Gold Nanoplates with Controlled Thickness and Adjustable Optical Properties for Plasmon-based Applications'.
+Ye, Sunjie and Connell, Simon D. and McLaughlan, James R. and Roach, Lucien and Aslam, Zabeada and Chankhunthod, Navadecho and Brown, Andrew and Brydson, Rik and Bushby, Richard J. and Critchley, Kevin and Coletta, P. Louise and Markham, Alexander F. and Evans, Stephen D. (2020) Data associated with 'One-step Preparation of Biocompatible Gold Nanoplates with Controlled Thickness and Adjustable Optical Properties for Plasmon-based Applications'.
 University of Leeds.
 [Dataset] https://doi.org/10.5518/790

 Dataset description